kxnwin/azure-cloud-admin-lab/README.md

 ## Status

-🟡 In progress — On-Prem lab in progress, must be set up properly before starting phase 4.
+🟡 In progress — Prepping for AZ-104 Exam.